puppetlabs/puppetlabs-patching_as_code/README.md

 ```

 This enables automatic detection of available patches, and put all the nodes in the `primary` patch group.
-By default this will patch your systems on the 3rd Friday of the month, between 22:00 and midnight (00:00).
+By default this will patch your systems on the 3rd Friday of the month, between 22:00 and midnight (00:00), and perform a reboot.

 ## Usage

 To control which patch group a node belongs to, you need to set `patch_group` parameter of the class.
-It is highly recommended to use Hiera to set the correct value for each node:
+It is highly recommended to use Hiera to set the correct value for each node, for example:
 ```
 patching_as_code::patch_group: early
 ```

 The module provides 5 patch groups out of the box:
 ```
-testing:   patches every 2nd Thursday of the month, between 07:00 and 09:00
+testing:   patches every 2nd Thursday of the month, between 07:00 and 09:00, performs a reboot
-early:     patches every 3rd Monday   of the month, between 20:00 and 22:00
+early:     patches every 3rd Monday   of the month, between 20:00 and 22:00, performs a reboot
-primary:   patches every 3rd Friday   of the month, between 22:00 and 00:00
+primary:   patches every 3rd Friday   of the month, between 22:00 and 00:00, performs a reboot
-secondary: patches every 3rd Saturday of the month, between 22:00 and 00:00
+secondary: patches every 3rd Saturday of the month, between 22:00 and 00:00, performs a reboot
-late:      patches every 4th Saturday of the month, between 22:00 and 00:00
+late:      patches every 4th Saturday of the month, between 22:00 and 00:00, performs a reboot
 ```

 There are also 2 special built-in patch groups:
 ```
-always:    patches immediately when a patch is available, can patch in any agent run
+always:    patches immediately when a patch is available, can patch in any agent run, performs a reboot
-never:     never performs any patching
+never:     never performs any patching and does not reboot
 ```

 ### Customizing the patch groups